highnet/Tiny-React-MD3/Tiny-React-MD3/src/readme.md

 <i>A divider is a thin line used to group content in lists and layouts.</i>

     Dividers have an inset prop that determines how much space is left on the left and right sides of the divider.
 The inset prop can be either
-    “none”, “top”, “bopttom”, or “center”.
+    “none”, “top”, “bottom”, or “center”.
 The dividers also have a showInsets prop that controls whether or not to show the inset spaces with a different color.
-The code demonstrates how to use the HorizontalDivider component with different props and styles.

 Place a default vertical divider like this: